Jacqs395/Jacqs395/README.md

 ## Hi there 👋
-🔭 I’m currently working on a Data Science Fellowshing with The Knowledge House.
+🔭 I’m currently working on a Data Science Fellowship with The Knowledge House.

-🌱 I’m currently learning Python and, basically, everything there is to know about coding.
+🌱 I am learning Python and, basically, everything there is to know about coding.

 You can reach me at jacque.latif@gmail.com.
 <!--